ROCKET KIDS - STEAM POWERED CREATIVITY AND LITERACY

 Mill Hill Primary School., Sunderland

-After conversations with a number of secondary schools and from working with top #Teacher5aday tweeter and Deputy Head Teacher, Martyn Reah at Camp Bestival 2016, we’ve put something together that should appeal to both primary and secondary schools across the UK who want to know more about STEAM Co, engage KS2 and new year 7 pupils as part of their transition and excite, educate and entertain children and teachers alike.
+After conversations with a number of schools, we’ve put something together that should appeal to both primary and secondary schools across the UK who want to know more about STEAM Co, engage KS2 and new year 7 pupils as part of their transition and excite, educate and entertain children and teachers alike.

-As well as inspiring children and engaging your community, it makes for great CPD for SLT, teachers and TA’s in primary and secondary schools.
-It makes a great creative INSET day activity for staff team building and can be combined with Coding BBC Micro:bits to help nurture #TechLiteracy skills across your teams of educationalists or business people alike.
+As well as inspiring children and engaging your community, it makes for great CPD for SLT, teachers and TA’s in primary/secondary schools.
+It also makes a great creative INSET day activity.

 “We laughed and enjoyed each other’s company, celebrating achievements and really learning from our failures.
 And it was awesome fun.